Skip to main content

 Latency feel

-Voice Type: steady hold‑to‑dictate; short finalize windows.
-Wispr Flow: depends on network round‑trips.
+Voice Type delivers a steady hold-to-dictate experience with short finalize windows.
+Wispr Flow depends on network round-trips.

 Privacy posture

-Voice Type: on‑device by default.
-Wispr Flow: provider cloud.
+Voice Type is on-device by default.
+Wispr Flow processes in the provider cloud.

 Platforms

-Voice Type: macOS app.
-Wispr Flow: cross‑platform via cloud.
+Voice Type is a macOS app.
+Wispr Flow is cross-platform via its cloud interface.

 Licensing

-Voice Type: one‑time App Store purchase.
-Wispr Flow: provider plans (recurring).
+Voice Type is a one-time Mac App Store purchase.
+Wispr Flow offers subscription-style provider plans.

 Who should choose what